-Perhaps more useful is the predictive distribution of losses given at least some loss.
-Here the distributions are shown for the logarithm of total annual loss from both scenarios and, as expected, the results are divergent.
-In the case of favorable late springtime conditions for hurricane activity the loss distribution is shifted toward substantially higher loss amounts relative to the case of unfavorable conditions.
-Converting to 2005 dollars, the expected yearly loss in a year with at least one loss when conditions are favorable for hurricanes is estimated at \$25.2 bn.
-This compares with \$2.1 bn when conditions are unfavorable.
-The overall expected loss (taking into account the non zero probability of no losses) is \$23.7 bn under favorable climate conditions and \$1.1 bn under unfavorable conditions.
+of total annual loss from both scenarios and, as expected, the results are divergent.
+In the case of favorable late springtime conditions for hurricane activity, the loss distribution is shifted toward substantially higher loss amounts relative to the case of unfavorable conditions.
+Converting to 2005 dollars, the expected yearly loss in a year with at least one loss when conditions are favorable for hurricanes is estimated at US\$25.2bn.
+This compares with US\$2.1bn when conditions are unfavorable.
+The overall expected loss (taking into account the non-zero probability of no losses) is US\$23.7bn under favorable climate conditions and US\$1.1bn under unfavorable conditions.
 Therefore, assuming the model is correct and the future will be the same as the past, the model is useful in portending the amount of insured losses before the start of the season.
 The interesting side hump in the distribution of losses is likely an artifact of using a truncated normal distribution.
-Both the 2004 and 2005 hurricane seasons featured late springtime negative NAO values and above normal Atlantic SST values that combined to produce a forecast (hindcast) of above normal insured loss probabilities.
+Both the 2004 and 2005 hurricane seasons featured late springtime negative NAO values and above normal Atlantic SST values, which combined to produce a forecast (hindcast) of above normal insured loss probabilities.